 Witchcraft as a religion is centered on a specific God or Goddess.
 Devotees of Hekate put Hekate in the center of their practice.
 When someone is a beginner and feels the call of the Goddess asks what he should do to attract the Goddess, to invite Her into his life.
-In initiatory Wicca, this bond is something that is usually cultivated after the first degree initiation and in the solitary practice, it happens after a systematic approach on the practical aspects of Wicca (Circles, Sabbats, Esbats, Devotional work).
+In initiatory Wicca, this bond is something that is usually cultivated after the first-degree initiation, and in the solitary practice, it happens after a systematic approach on the practical aspects of Wicca (Circles, Sabbats, Esbats, Devotional work).

 But what are those things that a new Witch has to do to help the communication channel to be built?
 First of all, he should read the basic mythology of the Goddess from reliable sources.
 Those should be, in the best case, the ancient texts or a book of mythology to the specific pantheon, in which there will be a chapter for the Goddess.
 The next step is to read the excerpts of the ancient texts, in which we find the name of the Goddess.
 To understand them, we need proper historical and philosophical knowledge of the particular timeline.
-This is not an easy step and definitely not for beginners but if someone walks that route, is closer to get an initiation of the ancient mysteries or to understand the Goddess and what She represents.
+This is not an easy step and definitely not for beginners but if someone walks that route, is closer to getting initiation of the ancient mysteries or to understanding the Goddess and what She represents.
 If we have here someone who believes that those steps are unnecessary, please find another blog to read.
-Mythology is not a falsity, neither history.
+Mythology is not a falsity, nor history.
 We Witches, have to base our practices on evidence, not on hypothesis.
-Witches were historically wise persons, advicers of kings, scientists, prophets.
+Witches were historically wise persons, advisers of kings, scientists, prophets.

 The second thing to do is to create a shrine, not an altar.
-A shrine is a table or a shelf or a special place in which you put the image of the Goddess (statue, plaque, frame), symbols associated with Her (you know from Her mythology), offering plate, incense burner, a vase with water and flowers and maybe some candles at the appropriate colors.
-On that shrine you have to spend some time each day, either you will pray, invoke, meditate, or reciting hymns.
+A shrine is a table or a shelf or a special place in which you put the image of the Goddess (statue, plaque, frame), symbols associated with Her (you know from Her mythology), an offering plate, incense burner, a vase with water and flowers and maybe some candles at the appropriate colors.
+On that shrine, you have to spend some time each day, either you will pray, invoke, meditate, or recite hymns.
 Maybe you can do all of the above, but spend time every day.
 Every day.
 Do not underestimate pathworkings.
-I worked a lot at my beginnings with the four audio pathworkings for Hekate, of Mima's Cornish and with the Tetrahedron meditation created by Tara Sanchez.
+I worked a lot at my beginnings with the four audio pathworkings for Hekate, of Mima's Cornish, and with the Tetrahedron meditation created by Tara Sanchez.
 You have to do daily devotional work and never miss a day.
 Offer to the Goddess incense or drinks or food or service at least once a day.
-Maybe you prefer to do this at night, or after work, or in the morning.
+Maybe you prefer to do this at night, after work, or in the morning.

-Notice the moon phases and in a page write the annual phases of the dark moon and the full moon for each month.
+Notice the moon phases and on a page write the annual phases of the dark moon and the full moon for each month.
 You need them to celebrate deipna and esbat, if we are talking about Hekate or just the full moons will be suited for most of the Goddesses.
-If your Goddess is not a lunal one, then you have to find the dates which are aligned with Her properties.
+If your Goddess is not a lunar one, then you have to find the dates which are aligned with Her properties.
 Those days you will do a ritual in Her honor.
 Big or small, dramatic or not, just do it.
 Remember, we are not worshiping the ancient Gods and Goddesses to makes us favors, or to escape from reality or to get revenge from the main religion, we honor them because we like to do it and we consider it a gentle action, something that is transforming us to their (real) image.

 If you are too, a fellow devotee of Hekate, create a Hekataion on your front door.
 Not only you will have the Goddess to protect you and your house, but you are going to pray every time you go out and every time that She brought you in, safely!
 Express gratitude for the smallest things, like waking up in the morning, of feeling your muscles, or just because you have a voice and all your parts of your body, thank the Goddess for seeing the sun, feeling the air, walking safely among others.
 Thank Her when you get into your home, when something is going right or when She is teaching you a lesson.
 Express gratitude.